Key takeaways

 10. Average ticket resolution time

-How long it generally takes your customer service team to resolve tickets reflects its efficiency.
+How long it generally takes your customer service team to resolve support tickets reflects its efficiency, which is crucial in shaping user experience and customer satisfaction.

 Many businesses tend to focus on having a quick first response time but forget about the most important thing, which is the final resolution of a client’s concerns.
-Your customer experience will be negatively affected if you delay answering questions for too long.
+Your customer experience will be negatively affected if you delay answering questions for too long, which will inevitably affect your return rate.

 A high ticket resolution time could indicate that you need more staff or that your customer service needs some improvement.